LukaszGrela/master-word/README.md

 [Live Example - Master Word](https://master-word.greladesign.co/)

-## Frontend
+## Frontend (Game)

 Frontend (React+Typescript+Vite) for actual game.

 ## Backend

-The backend is using MongoDB database to store game information e.g. dictionary.
+The backend is using MongoDB document database to store game information e.g. dictionary.

 Polish dictionary is stored in the database, there is a logger endpoint for unknown words that is stored in database, at some intervals those "unknown words" will be reviewed and moved into dictionary (using admin page).